yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

      - Admitter and Discharger - should be included if known/relevant and different to the Primary Performer
      - Participant - FHIR offers a wealth of other participant type codes, however it is suggested that simply classifying others as "participant" is likely to be adequate in most cases.

    Participants can be given a "period" and this is optional.
-For regional sharing the most important thing is really just to see who has been involved with the patient, rather than to construct a forensic timeline of involvements.
+For regional sharing the most important thing is to see who has been involved with the patient, rather than to construct a forensic timeline of involvements.
 However this information might be useful in the case of a long Encounter with many brief involvements, and so may be provided if desired.

 6. **Location** - the location provides essential information about where the encounter took place.
-The intent is to provide information down to the “ward” level.
+Exactly what is appropriate here will depend on the care setting:
+   - For a hospital information should be provided down to the “ward” level.
+Thus enabling a visitor to find the patient, as well as potentially giving some insight into the type of treatment being provided.
+   - For other (smaller) locations then the "site" level may be sufficient
+   - Other types of care (eg community, emergency) may take place at home or in a vehicle

    It is useful to understand the history of where the patient has been seen, so the status and period MUST be populated, and a history SHOULD be provided.
 (As noted above, a change of location does not in itself constitute a new Encounter, simply append to this list).

+7. **Period** When the encounter occurred is vital to know.
+The start date/time is always mandatory, but as per the FHIR specification, the end date/time may be omitted if the encounter is ongoing

 ### **Must Support fields**